Ch0wW/docker-hlds-won2-1016/README.md

 - Either `docker` (easier to set up) **__OR__** `podman` version 5.4.2 or above (advanced but more secure).

 > [!TIP]
-> We will have to create a new user for safety reasons ; I recommend naming the freshly created user `hluser`, as that is the one I will use throughout the installation guide !
-Also, we assume you are using Debian 13 as your Linux OS.
+> - We will have to create a new user for safety reasons ; **I recommend naming the freshly created user `hluser`, as that is the one I will use throughout the installation guide** !
+> - Also, we assume you are using Debian 13 as your Linux OS.
 If not, please adapt some commands to your needs.

 ### Why making this project ?